ynHuber/flowpipeline/README.md

 ### Binary Releases
 Download our [latest release](https://github.com/BelWue/flowpipeline/releases) and run it, same as if you compiled it yourself.
+The flowpipeline releases contain executables for MacOS (`flowpipeline-darwin`) and for linux (`flowpipeline-linux`).

 The default, dynamically linked version requires a reasonably recent system (glibc 2.32+, linux 5.11+ for `bpf`, `mongodb` ...) and comes with all features.
-As a fallback option, the static binaries will work in older environments (CentOS 7, Debian 10, ...), but come without the segments that require CGO/dynamically linked code (`bpf`, `sqlite`, `mongodb` and plugin support, check [CONFIGURATION.md](https://github.com/BelWue/flowpipeline/blob/master/CONFIGURATION.md)).
+As a fallback option, the static binaries will work in older environments (Rocky Linux 8, Debian 11, ...), but come without the segments that require CGO/dynamically linked code (`bpf`, `sqlite`, `mongodb` and plugin support, check [CONFIGURATION.md](https://github.com/BelWue/flowpipeline/blob/master/CONFIGURATION.md)).